dndx/phantun/README.md

 Server needs to DNAT the TCP listening port to Phantun's TUN interface address.

-Note: change `eth0` to whatever actual physical interface name is and `4567` to actual TCP port number used by Phanton server
+Note: change `eth0` to whatever actual physical interface name is and `4567` to actual TCP port number used by Phantun server

 [Back to TOC](#table-of-contents)